abelectronicsuk/ABElectronics_CPP_Libraries/ServoPi/README.md

 ```
 from ServoPi import PWM
 ```
-Next you must initialise the PWM object:
+Next, you must initialise the PWM object:
 ```
 pwm = PWM(0x40)
 ```
-Set PWM frequency to 200 Hz and enable the output
+Set the PWM frequency to 200 Hz and enable the output
 ```
 pwm.set_pwm_freq(200)
 pwm.output_enable()
 ```
-Set the pulse with of channel 1 to 1024 or 25% duty cycle
+Set the pulse width of channel 1 to 1024 or 25% duty cycle
 ```
 pwm.set_pwm(1, 0, 1024)
 ```